10 Things You May Not Know About Chickens

 If you let your chickens free range, then you have already all of this for your flock and the chance of cannibalism is low!

 Just a word of warning- the place that they will tend to peck on another chicken is the vent area under the tail.
 They can literally peck all the way through it to the organs and kill the other chicken.
-I actually had a case in my broilers this year where they were pecking the heads of the smaller, weaker chickens all the way to the brain!
+I actually had a case in my broilers where they were pecking the heads of the smaller, weaker chickens all the way to the brain!
 Gross, right??